Hager RCBO Switchboard Upgrade Adelaide: Modern RCBO vs Old RCD (2026 Guide)

 - Regular breakers + RCDs on less important circuits (garage, outdoor)

-Our take: If you're upgrading anyway, spend the extra $300-400 and go full Hager RCBO.
+Our take: If you're upgrading anyway, spend the bit extra and go full Hager RCBO.
 You'll thank yourself later.
+Quote on call.

 Signs You Need a Switchboard Upgrade